lexibank/tlopo/out/vol2/chapter5.md

 <a id="p-135"></a>

 ```
  SES: Arosi                worosi             ‘northwest gale’
  SES: ’Are’are             awarosi            ‘the northwest wind’
  SES: Sa’a                 awalosi            ‘northwest wind’
 ```

 The Micronesian forms are odd in two ways.
 Firstly, if sound correspondences are applied to infer their putative POc ancestor, the result is _&ast;&ast;barat[a]_, a form which is certainly not POc, but which is consistent with an early borrowing from a WMP language, perhaps a Philippine language.
 Its initial _&ast;b-_ and final _&ast;-t_ reflect the corresponding phonemes of PMP _&ast;habaRat_.
 Certain Philippine languages also reflect PMP _&ast;habaRat-an_ with the locative suffix _&ast;-an_, e.g. Cebuano _habagatan_ ‘southwest’, and the suffix may be the source of the final _-a_ of Trukic and Woleaian forms.
 Secondly, the forms mean ‘(northeast) trade wind’, not, as we might here expect, something like ‘southwest storm wind’:

 ```
  Mic: Ponapean           (nan-)par    ‘tradewind season’
  Mic: Proto Trukic       &ast;parata      ‘tradewind’
  Mic: L. Mortlockese     paras        ‘rain that comes in due to wind’
  Mic: Woleaian           paẓasa       ‘tradewind’
 ```

 Blust (ACD) takes it that PMP _&ast;habaRat_ ‘southwest monsoon season, wet season’ formed a pair with PMP _&ast;timuR_, implying that the latter referred to the northeast trades and the dry season.
 However, such a pairing seems to have arisen among the WMP languages of Indonesia, where reflexes of _&ast;habaRat_ mean ‘west’ and of _&ast;timuR_ ‘east’.
 In Philippine languages, where we might expect the PMP sense to be retained, reflexes of _&ast;timuR_ refer to a south or east wind, but not a monsoonal wind.
 (The PMP term for northeast trades seems to have been _&ast;qamíh-an_,[^8] lost when Austronesian speakers crossed into the southern hemisphere.)
 PMP _&ast;timuR_ also has reflexes in Oceanic languages, and POc _&ast;timu(R)_ seems to have meant ‘wind bringing light rain’.
-In Papuan Tip languages forms which appear to reflect _&ast;timu(R)_ have undergone a curious semantic shift and now mean ‘island’ ([Ch.3, §2.2](chapter3.md#s-2-2)).
+In Papuan Tip languages forms which appear to reflect _&ast;timu(R)_ have undergone a curious semantic shift and now mean ‘island’ (Ch.
+3, §2.2).
 Relevant data are listed below.

 <table>
 <tr>